There are a lot of posts on social media trying to convince people to ignore the facts about beef.

 The silk industry collapsed when we started making clothes from cotton.
 Horses and carts disappeared when we invented cars.

-We have to change with the times, and help out those who are unfairly affected.
+As a community, we have to change with the times, and help out those who are unfairly affected by big changes.
+This is why it’s vital that our governments step in to support farmers.

 I’ll answer these two together.